ben-ngahere/fono-backend/README.md

 >
 > **Work in progress** - actively adding features and improving security!

-This is the backend that powers FONO - handles message encryption, user authentication, real-time events, and all the server-side logic that keeps family conversations secure and private.
+This is the backend that powers FONO - handles message encryption, user authentication, real-time events and all the server-side logic that keeps family conversations secure and private.

 ## What it does ✨